polyfem/polyfem.github.io/docs/tutorials/sling-shot/sling-shot.md

         self.id_to_position[mesh_id] = np.mean(tet_barycenter[mean_cell_id == mesh_id], axis=0)
     return self.id_to_position
 ```

-This function basically gets sample vertices for each mesh from the solver and these vertices are averaged to get a "centroid" of the object to represent its position.
+This function gets sample vertices for each mesh from the solver and these vertices are averaged to get a "centroid" of the object to represent its position.

 #### Step function exposed to the user
 ```python